SparklePigBang/cunt-soul/README.md

 Base and Derived Value
 ----------------------

 In Cunt Soul, all cards have a *base* value and a *dervied* value.
 The base value is the value as displayed on the card, e.g. `5` or `J`.
 By default, the derived value is the base value, however a card may have its derived value altered as a result of the mechanics of the game.
+In some situations, a card may get a special derived value: `table`.

 Starting the Game